 In the midst of competing budgetary demands, state policymakers are confronted with the challenging task of securing revenue to fund the postsecondary system.
-As indicated in Figure 21a, fiscal support per \$1,000 of personal income in South Dakota has decreased over the past decade, remaining below the national average.
-The percentage of total revenue allocated to higher education in South Dakota has also decreased slightly since 2000 (see Figure 21b).
+As indicated in Figure 21a, fiscal support per \$1,000 of personal income in North Dakota has decreased over the past decade, though it remains above the national average.
+The percentage of total revenue allocated to higher education in North Dakota has also decreased since 2000 (see Figure 21b).